-The Company classifies its financial assets in the following categories: a) those to be measured subsequently at fair value through profit or loss, and b) those to be measured at amortised cost.
-The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.
+The Company classifies its financial assets in the following categories:

+- a) those to be measured subsequently at fair value (either through other comprehensive income, or profit or loss), and - b) those to be measured at amortised cost.

+The classification depends on the company's business model for managing the financial assets and the contractual terms of the cash flows.